pandey-ankit/weblogic-toolkit-ui-hpa/deploy-operator/deploy-operator.md

 ## Introduction

-In this lab, we authenticate OCI CLI using the browser, which will creates *.oci/config* file.
-As we will use kubectl to manage the cluster remotely using the *Local Access*.
-It needs a *kubeconfig* file.
-This kubeconfig file will be generated using the OCI CLI.
-Then we verify the connectivity to Kubernetes cluster from the WebLogic Kubernetes Toolkit UI.
+In this lab, we verify the connectivity to Kubernetes cluster from the WebLogic Kubernetes Toolkit UI.
 At last, we install the WebLogic Kubernetes Operator to Kubernetes cluster(OKE).

-Estimated Time: 10 minutes
+Estimated Time: 05 minutes

 ### Objectives